 As of version 3.2.0, WorkflowGen.My is no longer strong-named in order to allow non-specific version dependency when referenced by your assembly.
 You can simply deploy your assembly file using one of the two methods in the Assembly location section above in WorkflowGen version 6.2.0 and later.

-Note: If your assembly is built with WorkflowGen.My versions 3.2.0 or later, it can be used in WorkflowGen versions prior to 6.2.0 if you have implemented either workaround 2 or 3 above.
+If your assembly is built with WorkflowGen.My version 3.2.0 or later, it can be used in WorkflowGen versions prior to 6.2.0 if you have implemented either workaround 2 or 3 above.

 If your assembly uses third-party libraries, then these must also be deployed into the three WorkflowGen executable

 \binfolders.
 Alternatively, they can be installed into the system's Global Assembly Cache (GAC) if they are strong-named assemblies.

 WorkflowGen is FIPS compliant as of version 7.10.0.
 If you want to enable FIPS compliance in your Windows environment, you have to configure the configuration password management and user password management modes beforehand.

 In the Security section on the Configuration Panel General tab, set Configuration password management mode to AES (FIPS Compliant) and enter a 32-character encryption key.
 When you click Save, the application passwords will automatically be converted to the new symmetric encryption mode.

 In the Authentication section on the Configuration Panel General tab, set Password management mode to One-way Hashing (SHA256 FIPS Compliant) mode.

 - If you're using Applicative authentication in Version 5 (Legacy) password management mode, users' passwords will automatically be converted into One-way Hashing (SHA256 FIPS Compliant) the next time they log into WorkflowGen.